Manatee Springs State Park

 Manatee Springs State Park is a Florida State Park located six miles west of Chiefland on SR 320, off US 19.
 Manatee Spring is a first magnitude spring that flows directly into the Suwannee River by way of a short run (though it is the longest spring run feeding the Suwannee River).
-Present also are swamps and hardwood wetlands along the Suwannee, along with many sinkhole ponds, including one with a cave 90 feet below the ground that connects to a popular divers' destination known as the catfish hotel.
+Present also are swamps and hardwood wetlands along the Suwannee, along with many sinkhole ponds, including one with a cave 90 feet below the ground that connects to a popular divers' destination known as the Catfish Hotel.

 History

 Life in Manatee Springs dates back at least 9,000 years, the first known residents being the Timucuan Indians.
 According to a Manatee Spring park ranger, the picnic area located in the state park used to be a Timucuan Indian village site.
 The site was chosen for its prime location along the Suwannee river which provided access for transportation as well as fresh water.
-Unfortunately, in the 1500s. the arrival of the Spaniards changed the cultural life that existed at the spring.
+In the 1500s, the arrival of the Spaniards changed the cultural life that existed at the spring.
 Manatee Springs was visited in 1774 by William Bartram (1739–1823) and described in his book Travels through North & South Carolina, East & West Florida, the Cherokee Country, the Extensive Territories of the Muscogulges, or Creek Confederacy, and the Country of the Chactaws, Containing an Account of the Soil and Natural Productions of Those Regions, Together with Observations on the Manners of the Indians (1791); it was named by Bartram himself ("Manate Springs") after seeing a manatee carcass on the shoreline of the spring run.

 During the Seminole Wars (1835- 1842), a significant attack near Manatee Spring, led by Major General Andrew Jackson, killed many of the Seminole Indians and forced the rest out of Florida.
 This left the area to settlers and farmers who moved into the springs to harvest timber, grow cotton and corn, and raise livestock.
-In 1954, Manatee Springs was the first spring to become a Florida State Park after it was sold to the state.
+On January 23, 1968, Manatee Springs was the first spring to become a Florida State Park after it was sold to the state.
 Excavations at Manatee Spring Park have revealed that the Indian village was heavily populated throughout history.
 Fragments of pottery, bone awls, and arrowheads, mostly including materials from the Weeden Island period.
 Sea turtle and saltwater shells were also found at the village site, speculating the natives of Manatee Spring park used their access to the Suwannee River to travel to the Gulf of Mexico.